 The recipe also uses lactose free ricotta and you can find my recipe linked.
 It’s more of a ‘ricotta’ in the sense that it’s a little bit cheaty and doesn’t use cream.
 You can add lactose free cream if you fancy it – have a read of this Gourmet Traveller guide for more information.

-- This is a recipe not recipe style arrangement.
+This is a ‘recipe not recipe’ style dish.
 Scale up or down to use your leftovers as you see fit.
 This could also work well with other vegetables, although their roasting will vary.
 As you can see, I’ve used tomatoes in some of my iterations.

 Monash has recently updated the FODMAP content of red capsicums.
 A new low FODMAP serving size is 43g per serve.
 Larger amounts contain moderate to high quantities of fructose.
 SAD!
 If you react well to capsicums, no need to change anything.
 If you do, consider using green capsicums or using a variety of different vegetables in this dish.
 You could roast zucchini, pumpkin and/or some greens to adjust the FODMAP content.